AdobeDocs/release-notes.en/current.md

   * **Experience Manager Assets as a Cloud Service**

     * Experience Manager Assets as a Cloud Service is entitled to have a pre-configured Brand Portal instance.
 The Cloud Manager user can activate Brand Portal on Experience Manager Assets as a Cloud Service.
-See [Activate Brand Portal using Brand Portal]().
     * Businesses can now source assets using Brand Portal.
 Asset sourcing feature uses Brand Portal to help customers engage with agency users to source assets for new marketing campaigns, photoshoots, and projects.
 See [Asset Sourcing overview](https://experienceleague.adobe.com/docs/experience-manager-brand-portal/using/asset-sourcing-in-brand-portal/brand-portal-asset-sourcing.html?lang=en) in the Brand Portal Guide.
     * The Brand Portal usage report now displays only the active users.
 The inactive users are not displayed now.
 Active users are the ones whose account is assigned to a product profile in the Admin Console.
 See [Work with reports](https://experienceleague.adobe.com/docs/experience-manager-brand-portal/using/admin-tools/brand-portal-reports.html?lang=en) in the Brand Portal Guide.
     * In Brand Portal, a new download setting is introduced, that lets you create separate folder for each asset when downloading folders, collection, and so on.
 See [Asset Download](https://experienceleague.adobe.com/docs/experience-manager-brand-portal/using/download/brand-portal-download-assets.html?lang=en) in **Download assets from Brand Portal** in the Brand Portal Guide.